Columbia Flash Forward Lined - Women's Review

 As a jacket with two layers (an outer windproof layer and inner microfleece lining), the Flash Forward is exceptionally windproof.
 We didn't feel the wind coming through the material of this jacket at all.

-However, we felt the wind come through this jacket at all its openings.
+However, we can feel the wind come through this jacket at all its openings.
 The cuffs are quite loose, and the neck doesn't cinch very tightly.
 We solved the problem by pairing it with a scarf, but couldn't keep the wind from entering the hood.
 Though less wind enters the hood when you tighten the drawstrings, this makes it very difficult for the user to see out or maintain adequate peripheral vision.
 Additionally, the drawstrings that cinch the bottom of the jacket closed have simple plastic pieces that allow it to loosen at the first sign of tension.

 The Flash Forward isn't our first choice for breathability, as it's a fleece-lined jacket.
 Multiple layers will always detract from breathability when compared to single layers!
 However, we feel that the microfleece does wick away some moisture from your skin if you are sweating.
 But, chances are, you've put this jacket on because it's a cold day out and the likelihood of sweating inside this jacket is minimal.

 The microfleece also grips your clothes underneath the jacket.
 While this may be slightly annoying, as the fleece pops out the cuff when you put it on over long sleeves, we found it quite handy when we wanted to unzip this jacket a little for ventilation.
 The microfleece snags your underlayers to hold it in place.

 Weight and Packability